 Don Kendall, Jr

-Don Kendall joined the board in 2015 and serves on the Executive Committee.
+Don Kendall joined the board in 2015 and serves on the Executive and Finance Committees.
 For most of his adult professional life, Don has been a serial entrepreneur with a passion for creating startups as well as turnaround companies operating in new, or rapidly evolving market spaces.
 Following his tenure at McKinsey & Company, Don co-founded American Restaurants, which today has over $1 billion in sales and employs more than 20,000 people across seven Central and East European markets.
 An early pioneer in the e-commerce field, Don co-founded or was Founding Board member of six other companies including hotwire.com, now part of Expedia.

 More recently, Don has devoted a significant portion of his time to philanthropy and socially-minded enterprise creation in the arena some people refer to as “Education 2.0”.
 Don was a catalyst and driving force in the creation of Social Venture Partners Connecticut, a Field of Interest Fund at the Community Foundation.
 SVP Connecticut is part of a global network of 3500+ partners in 39 cities.
 Under the SVP model of engaged venture philanthropy, members pool annual contributions and leverage their time, expertise, and resources to make strategic investments in nonprofits in their local community with proven potential for social change.
 SVP Connecticut helps nonprofits in our region strengthen their capacity and increase their impact.